Laurens1234/dune-imperium-ix-immo-winrates/README.md

 How to use:
-create a txt file or add to a txt file games in exactly this format:
+create a txt file or add to a txt file games in exactly this format (look in txt file for examples):
 Dune Imperium Bot
 BOT
  — 04/01/2024 10:15 PM